MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     @workspace Analyze the entire ECommerceOrderAndReturn codebase and identify all forms of code duplication, including method-level, service-level, and architectural pattern duplications.
 Prioritize the duplications by impact and refactoring difficulty.
 Describe an approach for consolidating this code.
     ```

     After analyzing specific files, you can get a broader view by asking GitHub Copilot to include the entire codebase in its analysis.
-The increased scope can reveal additional duplication patterns, such as similar error handling, logging, and validation logic across multiple files or layers.
+The increased scope can reveal other duplication patterns, such as similar error handling, logging, and validation logic across multiple files or layers.
 Having a single response that informs and prioritizes your refactoring strategy is often helpful.

     > **NOTE**: The `@workspace` and `#codebase` keywords tell GitHub Copilot to include the entire codebase in the context of its analysis.
 The `@workspace` keyword is only available when using GitHub Copilot in the Ask mode.
 The `#codebase` keyword can be used in any mode (Ask, Edit, or Agent).